-This was the biggest, most time consuming, and most expensive project yet.
-It also makes the biggest impact, so I’m sure those two go hand in hand 😉
+Holy moly.
+This split level staircase makeover was the biggest, most time consuming, and most expensive project yet.
+It also makes the biggest impact, so I’m sure those two go hand in hand. 😉

 So back when we bought the house it looked like this: